|

 56. goblin

-(folklore) a small grotesque supernatural creature that makes trouble for human beings
+(folklore) a small, ugly creature that causes trouble

 Be thou a spirit of health or goblin damn'd,